The Global Diffusion of Ideas (2015) with Paco Buera

 Individual producers exhibit enormous heterogeneity in many dimensions.
-This paper develops a theory in which the network structure of production - who buys inputs from whom - is the endogenous outcome of individual choices, and studies how these choices shape productivity and the organization of production.
+This paper develops a theory in which the network structure of production---who buys inputs from whom---forms endogenously.
 Entrepreneurs produce using labor and exactly one intermediate input; the key decision is which other entrepreneur's good to use as an input.
-Their choices collectively determine the economy's equilibrium input-output structure.
-Despite the network structure, the model is analytically tractable, allowing for sharp characterizations of productivity and various micro-level characteristics.
-When the share of intermediate goods relative to labor in production is high, star suppliers emerge endogenously.
+Their choices collectively determine the economy's equilibrium input-output structure, generating large differences in size and shaping both individual and aggregate productivity.
+When the elasticity of output to intermediate inputs in production is high, star suppliers emerge endogenously.
 This raises aggregate productivity as, in equilibrium, more supply chains are routed through higher-productivity techniques.
-As new techniques are discovered, entrepreneurs substitute across suppliers in response to changing input prices.
-Larger firms experience smaller reductions in cost but are important in propagating cost savings through the network.

 We develop a framework to estimate the aggregate capital-labor elasticity of substitution by aggregating the actions of individual plants, and use it to assess the decline in labor's share of income in the US manufacturing sector.
 The aggregate elasticity reflects substitution within plants and reallocation across plants; the extent of heterogeneity in capital intensities determines their relative importance.
 We use micro data on the cross-section of plants to build up to the aggregate elasticity at a point in time.
 Our approach places no assumptions on the evolution of technology, so we can separately identify shifts in technology and changes in response to factor prices.
 We find that the aggregate elasticity for the US manufacturing sector has been stable since 1970 at about 0.7.
 Mechanisms that work solely through factor prices cannot account for the labor share's decline.
 Finally, the aggregate elasticity is substantially higher in less-developed countries.

 Published and Forthcoming